Does Dry Cleaning Eliminate Body Odour? Here’s What You Should Know

 Different fabrics behave differently:

-Some fabrics also react differently depending on the type of odour.
+Some fabrics also react differently to different types of odour.
 For example, smoke odours tend to cling to wool, while sweat odours are more stubborn in polyester.
 Fabrics with linings or padding can trap odours deep inside, making them harder to treat.

-Knowing this helps you understand why some items need more than one clean — and why expert treatment is so necessary when dealing with stubborn smells.
+Knowing this helps you understand why some items require more than one cleaning — and why expert treatment is so necessary when dealing with stubborn odours.

 DIY Hacks to Keep Clothes Fresh Between Cleans

-Professional cleaning is the most effective solution for eliminating stubborn odours in fabrics.
+Professional cleaning is the most effective way to eliminate stubborn odours in fabrics.
 However, if you’re looking for quick and easy fixes, here are some options to consider:

 1. Vodka Spray: Lightly mist the affected area with vodka.
-It effectively kills bacteria without leaving behind any scent.
+It effectively kills bacteria without leaving a scent.
 This method is excellent for fabrics that can’t be washed easily.

 2. Vinegar and Water: Mix equal parts of vinegar and water in a spray bottle.
 This solution helps neutralise bacteria and odours.
 Just be cautious—do not use it on silk, as it can damage the fibres.